Surfperches: Family Embiotocidae

 Alternate Names: None that I have heard, although I have seen them mistakenly called shinerperch.
 In Mexico called mojarra enana or perca.

 Identification: Typical perch shape.
 Dwarf perch have a compressed body; their longest dorsal fin spines are slightly longer than or same length as soft rays.
 They have a black triangle (crescent-shaped) at the base of the pectoral fin.
 Their coloring is silver with greenish blue reflections, and yellow on sides with dark stripes.
 The dorsal, anal, and pelvic fins usually have a black blotch.

 Habitat: Rocky shallow-water areas, among seaweed, and beds of eelgrass and surfgrass.
+Recorded to a depth of only 30 feet.
 Primarily feed on small crustaceans.

 Piers: Although dwarf perch can be caught at most southern and central California piers, they are most common at piers in the San Francisco Bay Area.
 Best bets: Fort Point Pier, Fort Mason Piers, San Francisco Municipal Pier, Berkeley Pier, Port View Park Pier, Paradise Beach Pier and Fort Baker Pier.

 Shoreline: Occasionally taken by shore anglers in central California.

 Boats: A small, inshore species rarely taken from boats.

 Bait and Tackle: These fish are sometimes taken on light tackle by anglers fishing for larger perch.
 Hook size number 8 and a small piece of bait, especially pile worm.

 Food Value: Too small so throw ‘em back.